 If you are a bit pressed for time, I recommend to focus your dynamic stretching on those muscle groups that you plan to work on during your session.
 For example, if you are going to focus on legs during your workout with heavy squats, make sure that you warmed up your legs with different types of leg swings to cover all angles of a full range of motion.
-Jeff Nippard gives great advice in a video about this type of specific workout including stretching techniques.
+Jeff Nippard (I wrote earlier about him in the Revolution In The Fitness Industry) gives great advice in a video about this type of specific workout including stretching techniques.

 When to Use Static Stretching

 Some studies associate static stretches with a decrease in performance.
 However, more recent studies suggest this effect isn't as bad as we thought.
 It largely depends on how and when we use static stretching.